ztcjoe93/studybuddy/README.md

 # Study Buddy

-Convenience application where flash cards are used for memorization.
+Simple convenience application built in Flutter where flash cards are used for revision.

 ## Environment

-- Flutter 1.20.3
+- Flutter 1.22.4
 - Android Studio 4.0

 ## Packages